TheSavageTeddy/wirelessRubberDuckyPicoW/README.md

 Open any issues in the issues tab in github (not working, crashing, etc).
 Feel free to open pull requests that improves code / adds features / user experience.

+# DISCLAIMER

+This is for educational purposes only, I am not responsible for any actions committed using this code.